 Living Wilder

-As I write this month’s newsletter, we are in the thick of preparations for our weekend of foraging courses with the amazing Clare Holohan of West Highland Herbal.
+As I write this month’s journal entry, we are in the thick of preparations for our weekend of foraging courses with the amazing Clare Holohan of West Highland Herbal.
 By the time you read this our event will be almost over.
-Really, we should have gone on the foraging course ourselves before planning the catering for […]
+Really, we should have gone on the foraging course ourselves before planning the catering […]

 Read More